 The Adventis Africa Impact Strategy +0.43% USD was up for the month and underperformed its benchmark by 135bps over August.
 The strategy has outperformed its benchmark since inception (Dec 2014) by 2.1% p.a.

-Focus on Impact Investing
+Focus on ESG and Impact Investing

 Please contact Joseph Rohm (email@example.com) should you require any further information.